top of page

 • The market is highly price-sensitive

-• products are standardized
+• Products are standardized

-• economies of scale are achievable
+• Economies of scale are achievable

 • Operational efficiency is a core capability

+Industries such as retail, airlines, and manufacturing often rely heavily on cost efficiency to remain competitive.
 However, cost leadership often leads to intense competition as multiple firms seek to become the lowest-cost provider.

 When Differentiation Strategy Works Best